GuitarML/Chameleon/README.md

 ![app](https://github.com/GuitarML/Chameleon/blob/main/resources/Chameleon.jpg)

 Chameleon is a guitar plugin using neural networks to create three distinct sounds from a vintage style amp head.
-EQ and gain were added to allow further modificiation of the three core sounds, named Red (high gain), Gold (crunchy), and Green (crisp and clean).
+EQ and gain were added to allow further modification of the three core sounds, named Red (high gain), Gold (crunchy), and Green (crisp and clean).
 In the same way a real amp head is used with a cabinet and other effects, this plugin is intended to be used in the signal chain along with IR's (cab sim), reverb, and any number of guitar effects.